Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 If you use PyCharm, you should check the GitHub for [additional instructions](https://github.com/nutti/fake-bpy-module#install-via-pip-package)

-### Pylint
-MCprep mostly tries to follow the PEP8 guidelines, so it's also a good idea to install pylsp and flake8 for IDEs.

-First, install the 2:
+In addition, for PEP8 formatting, we need to install `darker`:
-`python3 -m pip install python-lsp-server flake8`
+`python3 -m pip install darker`

-Then set up your IDE to use pylsp as your Python LSP.
-This depends on the IDE, so look at the documentation to see how to set your Python LSP for your specific editor.
+When you make a change to a file, **please please please** run `darker <changed file>` to apply PEP8 formatting to the changes.

 Now you're ready to do MCprep development